Skip to content

 How is mallet finger treated?

-In most cases, your healthcare provider may tell you to put ice on the injury to prevent swelling and provide a splint for your finger.
-This will keep your finger in place while it heals.
-It is important to remember not to move your finger too much until it is completely healed.
+In most cases, your healthcare provider may tell you to put ice on the injury to prevent swelling.
+They may provide a splint for your finger.
+This will keep your finger from bending while it heals.
+It is important to remember not to bend your finger at all until it is completely healed.
 You may need someone to help you change your splint.
-If your injury is more severe (for example, if a bone is broken or a joint is out of place), you may need surgery.
+If your injury is severe (for example, if a bone is broken or a joint is out of place), you may need surgery.

 Copyright (c) by the American Academy of Family Physicians